SRKarimov/Sock_Merchant/README.md

 sockMerchant has the following parameter(s):

 n: the number of socks in the pile

 ar: the colors of each sock

-Input Format
+### Input Format

-The first line contains an integer , the number of socks represented in .
+The first line contains an integer , the number of socks represented in ar.
 The second line contains  space-separated integers describing the colors of the socks in the pile.

 ### Output Format